outtime1/netify.github.io/SSWK5.md

 #### The Hack The Box Invite Challenge
 This week I was able to gain access to the hack the box registration page, it took a lot of new skill learning including how to send post methods, how to beautify javascript and how to decipher codes.

 When I had reached the invite code page I had seen many different kinds of keys, I had got in slight trouble as the site picked up on me trying to both XSS attack as well as try and Cross Ste Request Forge(CSRF) attack the site and attempted to block me.
-This was all as I had wanted to call
+This was all as I had wanted to call.
  ![XSRF attack caught ](/assets/xrsf.png)

- However I soon got on the right track when I had beautified a Javascript which was capable of creating a invite code as its function name was literally makeInviteCode()
+ However I soon got on the right track when I had beautified a Javascript which was capable of creating a invite code as its function name was literally makeInviteCode() .
  ![Beautified Javascript ](/assets/beauty.png)

  It just became a matter of submitting a post request so that I was able to call the function.
 Something I had never heard of doing before.
 It took time but I stumbled upon a site in which I could submit post requests.